I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/srb/nf-srb-scsiportiomaptransfer.md

 ## -remarks
 <p>Only miniport drivers of HBAs that use a system DMA controller (subordinate DMA) call <b>ScsiPortIoMapTransfer</b>.
 This routine must be called before such a miniport driver sets up its HBA to transfer data.
 The range specified by the <i>LogicalAddress</i> and <i>Length</i> must be within the buffer described by the given SRB.</p>

-<p>After the operating system-specific port driver programs the system DMA controller, it calls the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557291">HwScsiDmaStarted</a> routine. <i>HwScsiDmaStarted</i> should program the HBA to begin the data transfer.
-Note that an HBA can interrupt between the miniport driver's call to <b>ScsiPortIoMapTransfer</b> and the operating system-specific port driver's call to the miniport driver's <i>HwScsiDmaStarted</i> routine.</p>

-<p>Only miniport drivers of HBAs that use a system DMA controller (subordinate DMA) call <b>ScsiPortIoMapTransfer</b>.
-This routine must be called before such a miniport driver sets up its HBA to transfer data.
-The range specified by the <i>LogicalAddress</i> and <i>Length</i> must be within the buffer described by the given SRB.</p>

-<p>After the operating system-specific port driver programs the system DMA controller, it calls the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557291">HwScsiDmaStarted</a> routine. <i>HwScsiDmaStarted</i> should program the HBA to begin the data transfer.
+<p>After the operating system-specific port driver programs the system DMA controller, it calls the miniport driver's <a href="storage.hwscsidmastarted">HwScsiDmaStarted</a> routine. <i>HwScsiDmaStarted</i> should program the HBA to begin the data transfer.
 Note that an HBA can interrupt between the miniport driver's call to <b>ScsiPortIoMapTransfer</b> and the operating system-specific port driver's call to the miniport driver's <i>HwScsiDmaStarted</i> routine.</p>

 ## -requirements
 <table>